 Nuts and Bolts of Position Control

 A position is an entity that exists within an organizational function.
 Each position has several attributes and each attribute serves one or more organizational processes.
-The chart below illustrates some of these relationships.

-While this diagram provides a basic overview of the relationships, one relationship in particular is most important.
 It is that Incumbent – the person in a position – is an attribute of the position.
 The person in a position is a separate entity from the position itself, and a position may or may not have a person in it.

 In addition, a position funded by one part of the organization may – temporarily or permanently – function in another and for purposes of performance planning and management will report to a person outside the position structure.
 A person may serve in more than one position, and more than one person may share a position.
 It is precisely this that enables the flexibility and utility of integrated position management.